These delicious sesame cookies are crunchy and melt-in-mouth!

 - 150 g (2/3 cup) butter, at room temperature, cut into cubes

 Preheat the oven to 350°F(177C°).
 Line baking sheet with parchment paper or silicone baking mat.
 Set aside.

 Toast the sesame seeds in a small pan at medium heat until they are golden brown and give off their fragrance.
 Stir frequently.
 Put the sesame seeds in a bowl and set aside.

-Combine the flour and baking soda in a bowl and set aside.
+Combine the flour and baking powder in a bowl and set aside.

 Place the butter in a mixing bowl and beat on medium speed for 1 to 2 minutes until it is soft with a hand-held mixer or with paddle attachment if using a stand-mixer.
 Add the sugar and mix until creamy.
 Add the egg and mix well.
 Then add the vanilla and mix.
 Stop the machine and scrape down the sides and bottom of the bowl with a rubber spatula during these steps when needed to be sure they are all mixed.

 Add the flour mixture and mix until incorporated.